 USD CAD Exchange Rate Predictions

 The forecast for the US Dollar vs Canadian Dollar is creating sell orders on the loonie.
-The Canadian dollar outlook is hampered by western oil transport issues, high Canadian taxes, and the fear the NAFTA agreement will be cancelled.
-The potential for the Canadian dollar to fall is high.
+The Canadian dollar outlook has been hampered by western oil transport issues, high Canadian taxes, and the poorer NAFTA agreement for Canada.
+The potential for the Canadian dollar to fall has been high and with the Corona Virus, it finally has.

 Economic Weakness & Government Dampening Measures

-The housing market was supporting the economy yet it has fallen into what some suggest might be a Toronto housing crash in 2018. and perhaps spreading to Montreal and Vancouver.
-Rising interest rates, high Canadian consumer debt and a strong US dollar all point to a lower CAD vs USD exchange rate.
+The housing market was supporting the economy yet it has fallen into what some suggest might be a Toronto housing crash in 2020.

-Are you a Canadian realtor or US realtor looking to take advantage of opportunities in Canada?
+Are you a Canadian realtor or US property investor looking to take advantage of opportunities in Canada?
 There are excellent commissions to be earned in promoting Canadian investment property.
-Land is and will be, a bargain for Americans in 2018.
+Land is and will be, a bargain for Americans in 2020.
 Check out the buyers guide on how to buy Canadian property.

 When buying Canadian property, ensure you use a forex broker to get better rates.
 Have a look at current foreign exchange rates for the USD, CAD, Euro, Yen, Yuan, BPD, and Peso.
 Don’t just accept bank exchange rates if they’re skimming up to 9% on the conversion.
 Shop around and keep an eye open for forex companies with better conversion rates.